Kingxukai/linux/Documentation/admin-guide/device-mapper/dm-io.rst

                         io_notify_fn fn, void *context);

-The third I/O service type takes a pointer to a vmalloc'd memory buffer as the data buffer for the I/O. This service can be handy if the caller needs to do I/O to a large region but doesn't want to allocate a large number of individual memory pages::
+The third I/O service type takes a pointer to a vmalloc'd memory buffer as the data buffer for the woke I/O. This service can be handy if the woke caller needs to do I/O to a large region but doesn't want to allocate a large number of individual memory pages::